5-month-old Indonesian startup Ula raises $10.5 million for its wholesale e-commerce marketplace – TechCrunch

-Five-month-old Indonesian startup Ula that aims to help small retailers solve inefficiencies that they face in supply chain, inventory, and working capital, said today it has raised $10.5 million in a new financing round to grow its business in the Southeast Asian market.
+Five-month-old Indonesian startup Ula, which aims to help small retailers solve inefficiencies that they face in supply chain, inventory and working capital, said today it has raised $10.5 million in a new financing round to grow its business in the Southeast Asian market.

-The Seed round was led by Sequoia India and Lightspeed India.
-SMDV, Quona Capital, Saison Capital, Alter Global and a clutch of prominent angels including the whole founding team of Bangalore-headquartered business-to-business marketplace Udaan, participated in the round, Ula said.
+The seed round was led by Sequoia India and Lightspeed India.
+SMDV, Quona Capital, Saison Capital, Alter Global and a clutch of prominent angels, including the whole founding team of Bangalore-headquartered business-to-business marketplace Udaan, participated in the round, Ula said.

 The Jakarta-headquartered startup, which was launched in January this year, operates a wholesale e-commerce marketplace to help store owners stock only the inventory they need, and also grants them with working capital.

 Ula today operates in Indonesia, where like other Asian markets, traditional retail still accounts for the vast majority of retail sales in the country.
-These shop owners, several run by families, know how to run their businesses in a cost efficient manner.
+These shop owners, several run by families, know how to run their businesses in a cost-efficient manner.
 But they struggle with accessing working capital and sourcing inventories.

 “A grocery store might need to source inventory from up to 50 different sources (wholesalers/ distributors) every week and sometimes order in bulk to get better rates, even when they don’t need such large quantities,” said Derry Sakti, co-founder of Ula.